vishwas1984/LaplaceInterpolation.jl/paper/paper.md

 per row when $d = 2$ and $7$ nonzero entries per row when $d = 3$ and so on.
 The Matérn matrix $B^{(d)}(m, \epsilon)$ is also sparse, having $2(m+d)-1$ nonzero entries per row.
-The sparsity of the matrix allows for the interpolation to solve in linear time.
+The sparsity of the matrix allows for the interpolation to be solved in linear time.

 # Statement of Need